 Manufacturer-Specific DTCs are codes that are controlled by the vehicle manufacturers.
 The Federal Government does not require vehicle manufacturers to go beyond the standardized generic DTCs in order to comply with the new OBD2 emissions standards.
 However, manufacturers are free to expand beyond the standardized codes to make their systems easier to diagnose.

-- The 3rd character is a letter or a numeric digit (0 thru 9, A thru F).
-It identifies the specific system or sub-system where the problem is located. - The 4th and 5th characters are letters or numeric digits (0 thru 9, A thru F).
+- The 3rd character is a numeric digit.
+It identifies the specific system or sub-system where the problem is located. - The 4th and 5th characters are numeric digits.
 They identify the section of the system that is malfunctioning.